IOI '05 P2 - Mountain

 Write a program that:

-• reads from the standard input a nondecreasing sequence of integers,
+• reads from the standard input a sequence of interleaved reconfigurations and rides,

-• writes the answer to the standard output.
+• writes the results to the standard output.

 Input